GoogleCloudPlatform/gcp-token-broker/docs/concepts/connector.md

 ### ```gcp.token.broker.tls.certificate```

+Alternative to `gcp.token.broker.tls.certificate.path`.
+Contents of the TLS certificate for the broker service.
+Used only if `gcp.token.broker.tls.enabled` is `true`.

+### ```gcp.token.broker.tls.certificate.path```

-TLS certificate for the broker service.
-Only necessary if `gcp.token.broker.tls.enabled` is `true`.
+Alternative to `gcp.token.broker.tls.certificate`.
+File path of TLS certificate for the broker service.
+Used only if `gcp.token.broker.tls.enabled` is `true` and `gcp.token.broker.tls.certificate`  is not provided.

 ### ```gcp.token.broker.tls.enabled```